carpentries/instructor-training/episodes/13-live.md

 > have found that it's difficult to capture both the person and the
 > screen with a handheld device---but give feedback the same way you
 > have previously (positive and negative, content and presentation).
+> If you decide to teach something else, make sure to choose something
+> you know well, and prepare the material in advance.
+> Also, explain in advance to your fellow trainee what you will be teaching
+> and what the learners you teach it to are expected to be familiar with.
 {: .challenge}

 [brunson-twitter]: https://twitter.com/danabrunson/status/684764295196876800